kjabr/ACL-PUB-SUB/README.md

 - The notification sent via Kafka includes the file name already.
 However the script included at the moment only retrieves the "CA_Security_ACL_list_2017" file.
 A little more can be made to make that match what is in the notification.
 Here you would have a different ACL list for different Kafka topics.

+## To do:

+- Add instructions to make sure the script in Guestshell survive reboots
+- Add Kafka topic to the commit_acls.py script
+- Change the pub-sub-acls.py script where it would parse the file name from the Kafka notification